 Did you know that many of the character names in Lion King are based on Swahili animal names?
 In this post, we will learn some Swahili animal names to add to your Swahili vocab since this language is perhaps one of the most interesting ones to learn especially if you are planning to take a trip to the safari!
-What better way to connect with the animal handlers and the locals but in a language that is very close to their hearts, right?
+What better way to connect with the animal handlers and the locals than in a language that is very close to their hearts, right?

 Swahili is the lingua franca of the African Great Lakes region and other parts of East and Southern Africa.
 Out of the many African languages, Swahili is the most spoken language in Africa, so it would be beneficial for you to take note of the animal names in Swahili since East Africa is the best place to get a sighting of these beautiful animals.
 You might even score brownie points with your safari guide if you use the animal names in Swahili instead of English.

 To start, the word ‘safari’ actually means ‘a a trip’ in Swahili.
 Let me introduce you to some other basic words firsts.

 - The Swahili word for ‘animal’ is ‘mnyama’ (pronounce: nee-yuh-muh)or ‘wanyama’ (pronounce: won-yuh-muh)for plural.

 - ‘wild animals’ in Swahili is called ‘wanyama pori‘.

 African Animal Names In Swahili